 John Emmet Tracy (2011, USA & Canada)

-The 2013 Fellowship will be a full-time 3-week course and conclude with a showcase performance to an invited audience on the Globe stage.
-All participants should be keen to work as part of an international company and relish the opportunity to explore the architecture, work with the Globe’s key practitioners, and understand how Shakespeare lives in other cultures.
-Past participants have not only enjoyed the technical apprenticeship but the chance to live, work and play in London with peers from all across the world.
+The 2015 Fellowship is a full-time 3-week course and will conclude with a showcase performance on the Globe stage to an invited audience.
+All participants should be keen to work as part of an international company, gain an understanding of how Shakespeare lives in other cultures, work with the Globe’s key practitioners and explore the Globe’s unique architecture.
+Past participants have not only enjoyed the technical apprenticeship but the chance to live, work and play in London with peers from across the world.

 - The Fellowship Company will discover from their peers how different storytelling cultures use the space in a strong and meaningful way.

 - The Fellows will experiment with period performance practices as well as modern techniques, while exploring the architecture of the Globe.

 - In musical and vocal workshops Fellows will discover the significant role live sound plays at the Globe, while discovering the building’s unique acoustics.

-- Within the limits of an extremely busy 2013 season schedule, Fellows will be granted some rare stage time in the Globe, as well as the opportunity to explore the candle lit Sam Wanamaker Playhouse.
+- Within the limits of the extremely busy 2015 season schedule, Fellows will be granted some rare stage time in the Globe, as well as the opportunity to explore the candle lit Sam Wanamaker Playhouse.

-At the heart of the programme is a strong desire to celebrate the meaning of Shakespeare across cultures, and the programme is aimed at actors who can contribute something special to such a group.
-Applicants who are well-connected in their own countries and therefore able to share their experiences after the programme will have an increased chance of reaping its full benefits.
+At the heart of the programme is a strong desire to celebrate the meaning of Shakespeare across cultures, and for those who take part to go on to share their experiences with others once the programme is over.

-Tuition for the three week 2013 Fellowship is GBP 2300 (including all administration costs).
+Tuition for the 3-week 2015 Fellowship is GBP 2500 (including all administration costs).

 Participants are individually responsible for accommodation and living expenses.